emmett-framework/emmett/docs/orm/models.md

 *New in version 0.7*

-weppy provides an `indexes` attribute on models which helps you define indexes on your tables:
+Emmett provides an `indexes` attribute on models which helps you define indexes on your tables:

 ```python
 indexes = {